Franotri/RepData_PeerAssessment1/PA1_template.md

 ```

 ##What is mean total number of steps taken per day?

-**Summming the steps for each day in a new table**
+- Summming the steps for each day in a new table

 ```r
 by_day<-aggregate(steps~date,data=db,FUN=sum)
 ```

-**and then build the histogram of daily steps (meaning the repartition, and not the evolution of steps by day, which would be a barplot)**
+- then building the histogram of daily steps

 ```r